Query Optimisation and Near-Data Processing in Reconfigurable SoCs for Big Data Analysis

 While the support of irregular data (e.g., graph processing) is not in the main focus of our research, we provide a design methodology that is generic and extensible by user-defined functions and data schemata.

 Integration of such architectures that come with their own local optimiser into DBMS requires novel global query optimisation techniques based on concepts known from multi-databases research.
+This is the task of the Chair for Computer Science 6.
 While the local optimiser builds statistics of its local data, the global optimiser has to access such data and information of this near-data processor.
 Global query optimisation decides based on these data which operations are worthwhile to assign to ReProVide SoCs, and which are not.
 It is vital that the optimiser has enough knowledge to engage ReProVide in query processing whenever there is a benefit.
 This requires functional knowledge (which data and which operators can be offered) as well as non-functional knowledge (e.g., cost estimates).
 In this project, we provide an extensible interface over which not only the global optimiser can hand over the QEP to be processed on the ReProVide system and the ReProVide can transmit the query result.
 But it will also enable to bidirectionally exchange hints to improve their respective optimisation.

 - Job title: Holder of Chair